AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-microservices-imt-config.md

 ### Update existing configuration

-If you are already using microservice for publishing using JWT (deprecated), perform the following steps to update the configurations:
+If you are already using a microservice for publishing using JWT (deprecated), perform the following steps to update the configurations:

-1. Open **Experience Manager** and select the program containing the environment you want to configure.
+1. Open **Experience Manager** and select the program containing the environment that you want to configure.
 1. Switch to the **Environments** tab.
 1. Select the name of the environment that you want to configure.
 This should navigate you to the **Environment Information** page.
 1. Switch to the **Configuration** tab.

-1. Update the SERVICE_ACCOUNT_DETAILS JSON field with the  new OAuth JSON file you downloaded.
+1. Update the SERVICE_ACCOUNT_DETAILS JSON field with the new OAuth JSON file that you downloaded.
 1. Delete the PRIVATE_KEY field.